ovh/docs/pages/bare_metal_cloud/virtual_private_servers/upsize_vps_partition/guide.en-ie.md

 > [!primary]
 >
-> This application has several sub-commands, which you can view with the command `m`.
+> This application offers several commands, which you can view by entering `m`.
 >

 #### Delete the old partition